Glossary of Binocular Terms

 Hermetically Sealed

-A Hermetic seal is a seal which, for practical purposes, is considered airtight.
-It is often used in optics, including binoculars, to make them water and fog proof and to keep out dust.
+An hermetic seal is airtight, important in optics, including binoculars, to make them water and fog proof and to keep out dust.
+For more see The complete guide to Fog & Waterproof Binoculars.

 Hyperfocal Distance